Does your cat seem to have an urge to destroy your home furnishings with vicious scratching?

-Placement might be the reason kitty chooses to scratch certain furniture.
+Placement might be the reason a kitty chooses to scratch certain furniture.
 Cats usually stretch and scratch to mark their territory when they wake up from a nap, so place a scratching post near your cat’s favorite sleeping spot.
 Cats often scratch when they get excited, like when you arrive home from work.
-Try placing another scratching post near the front door for when kitty greets you.
+Try placing another scratching post near the front door for when the kitty greets you.
 More than one scratching post is always best; convenient scratching options will help prevent your cat from destroying your carpet and furniture.

 Make it Fun!

 Cats need engaging, stimulating play to keep from getting bored.
-Scratching posts come in many styles—cat scratchers can hang from door knobs, stand upright, or lie on the floor.
+Scratching posts come in many styles—cat scratchers can hang from doorknobs, stand upright, or lie on the floor.
 What’s your feline’s scratching style?
 Some cats like to reach up to scratch, others like to stretch their front paws out and stick their rumps high in the air when they scratch.
-Your cat might like one type of scratching post better than another, or prefer a variety of different scratching options.
+Your cat might like one type of scratching post better than another or prefer a variety of different scratching options.